Saturday, July 29, 2017

 Writing the good fight and hopefully not writing wrongs!

-Last updated SatApr1324
+Last updated Sat101224

 This is the sister website to Ian Wood's Novellum where I used to blog book reviews, but since I reached 5,000 reviews (give or take), I decided to retire from reviewing.
 I'm still reading; I'm just not gabbing about what I read anymore.
 The time I save on not reviewing any more books, I'll expend on more creative pursuits.
 I'm thinking-up ideas for stories far faster than ever I can write them so I really need the extra time.
 Either that or another six hands, three more brains, and three more computers.

 On the topic of the Little Rattuses™, it's been a while, but I've not given up on them.
-A while back, I bought pens and sketch paper in preparation for some sort of an assault on more of these stories, and I've already done some drawings for the next volume, but I've been much more focused on getting these novels out lately.
+A while back, I bought pens and sketch paper in preparation for some sort of an assault on more of these stories, and I've already done some drawings for the next volume, but I've been much more focused on getting novels out lately.
 Rest assured that their stories (the Little Rattuses) will continue before so very long.
 You know what they say!
 Where there's a Rattus there's a way.
 Or vice-versa.

 Now I have to get back to writing!
 Writing!
 Writing!
 Keep your pencil up!